rankutah/blog/sites/rank-utah/content/locations/pleasant-grove-ut.md

 ## Website Design in Pleasant Grove, UT

 Get a website that brings you more calls, quotes, and bookings—not just a pretty homepage.
-You’ll get a fast, mobile-friendly site built for local search and clear CTAs, plus ongoing help by call, text, or email whenever you need it.
+You’ll get a fast, phone‑friendly site built for local search with clear call and text buttons plus ongoing help by call, text, or email whenever you need it.

 ### What you get

 - Custom design that fits your brand and looks great on phones.
-- Built-in local SEO basics (titles, schema, speed, GBP best practices) so you’re easier to find in Pleasant Grove and Utah County.
+- Basic local search setup (titles, fast load, Google Business Profile best practices) so you’re easier to find in Pleasant Grove and Utah County.
-- Conversion-focused pages with clear “Call” and “Text” options to turn visitors into leads.
+- Pages arranged so visitors call or text you.
 - Month-to-month support—no lock-in—so your site keeps improving as your business grows.
 - Simple pricing (low monthly subscription) instead of a big upfront fee.